dead-claudia/website/src/blog.ignore/es6-is-functional-imperative-and-oo.md

 way.
 There are three primary categories people typically try to lump JavaScript into, and they're all (mostly) right:

 -   Functional: arrow functions, more generic Array methods, some new Array methods, lazy generators.

-- Imperative: relatively self-explanatory
+-   Imperative: relatively self-explanatory.

 -   Object-oriented: simpler class declaration syntax, more deeply integrated with the language, may make more parts of the DOM possible to implement in JavaScript.

     -   DOM Level 4 will replace HTMLCollections and NodeLists with Elements, an actual ES6-style Array subclass with two additional methods:
-    `Elements.prototype.query()` (like `Element.prototype.querySelector()`) and
+        `Elements.prototype.query()` (like `Element.prototype.querySelector()`)
-    `Elements.prototype.queryAll()` (like
+        and `Elements.prototype.queryAll()` (like
         `Element.prototype.querySelectorAll()`).
 This will make the DOM even easier to work with and an even better fit for both functional and OO programming.